 Botox reduces the activity of facial muscles.

-Typically, it’s used for cosmetic purposes, minimizes the appearance of:
+Typically, it’s used for cosmetic purposes and minimizes the appearance of:

-- Aging lines around the eyes or forehead
+- Age lines around the eyes or forehead

 - Frown lines

-Botox is currently being used to treat over 20 different medical treatments.
+In addition, Botox is currently being used to treat over twenty different medical conditions.

 Does Botox work for TMJ disorders (TMD)?